 We have five affinity groups at innocent who act as support networks, run sessions, and lead conversations about ethnicity, gender equality, LGBTQIA+ equality, and disability and neurodiversity.
-Last year we welcomed our 'Pearants and Carers' affinity group to the line up.
-All the to the line-up.
+Last year we welcomed our 'Pearants and Carers' affinity group to the line-up.
 All the groups have their own budget and a board director acting as a sponsor.
 They bring fresh perspectives to tricky topics, point out blind spots and help our senior leaders make better decisions.